Spotting The Early Peripheral Neuropathy Symptoms

 Diabetes can lead to a wide range of complications, conditions, and problems.
 One of the most common is peripheral neuropathy — a slow-developing condition that causes nerve damage, especially in the feet, hands, arms, and legs.
-Left unchecked, neuropathy can severely and negatively impact a person’s mobility, health, and lifestyle.
+If left unchecked, neuropathy can severely and negatively impact a person's mobility, health, and lifestyle.

 Roughly 40% of all people with diabetes will develop some type of neuropathy during their life — but that doesn’t mean you can’t take steps now to help mitigate symptoms or prevent neuropathy entirely.
 Understanding the early symptoms of peripheral neuropathy can help improve your outcome.